 In Japan, Honda offers a training curriculum divided into four courses according to in-house qualifications and the extent of individual workers' quality control responsibilities in order to improve associates' quality assurance skills.

-The Honda QC Basic Course (HBC), which was first offered 41 years ago, provides an example of how Honda is working to train its personnel to be leaders in improving quality, for example by opening the course to suppliers in addition to associates.
+The Honda QC Basic Course (HBC), which was first offered in 1971, provides an example of how Honda is working to train its personnel to be leaders in improving quality, for example by opening the course to suppliers in addition to associates.
 Similar curricula for providing necessary training have been put in place at overseas production facilities.

-The following diagram indicates the objective, duration, and number of trainees for each FY2012 course:
+The following diagram indicates the objective, duration, and number of trainees for each fiscal 2013 course: